Presented by the Tower Theatre Company

 Directed by Angharad Ormond

 Set against the backdrop of the holocaust and the transportation of thousands of Jewish children, Kindertransport deals with the fragile but resilient bond between mothers and daughters.
-Based on real experiences, it explores identity and the cost of survival.
+Diane Samuels’ play about one woman’s struggle to come to terms with her past is a modern classic exploring separation, attachment and identity.

 AN AMATEUR PRODUCTION